datu925/electric-machines/README.md

 Output of this stage: saved tables in CSV format in a `tables/` subdirectory in the folder specified above.

-### Parse Tables (Node)
+### Reformat Tables (Node)

-This step uses Node.js and relies on LLMs.
+This step and all subsequent steps use Node.js.
+This step relies on LLMs.
 The LLM provider is ultimately flexible, but for now, we'll use OpenAI/GPT.
 This step will cost money, but the costs are pretty reasonable as long as we're being careful.

 We rely on the LLM to:

 1. sensibly ignore extraneous rows/columns
 2. figure out which empty cells should be filled with which text
-3. map original columns to our schema fields

-This stage is still pretty un-typed and messy.
-We expect the LLM to throw pretty much anything at us.
-Since this is the part with the heaviest external dependency and financial cost, it is pretty tightly-scoped – we basically take the JSON, call the LLM, and write the results.
+3. figure out which column is the model number.
+We don't remap any other columns at this time, but finding the model number is essentialy for the next steps of the pipeline.

 Pre-work: I'd like to switch to Yarn eventually, but for some reason I was having trouble getting it to work, so for now, install `npm` and then do `npm install` from inside the `pipeline/` directory.